medavox/articles/star trek redo.md

 ### Medicine

 * Individuals are not suddenly and irrevocably dead when a machine makes a persistent whining noise
-* Also stop using the 80s medical drama of defibrillator usage
+* Also stop using the 80s medical drama metaphor of defibrillator usage
+    - i hate it when they say "clear!" and the person on the bed has to lurch slightly
+    - also hate the whine, and someone is instantly, irrevocably dead
+    - your heart can stop for up to \~15 minutes, and you can still be revived

 Key technological advances: